suyashkumar/conduit/README.md

   platformio run --target upload
   ```
   NOTE: to properly upload to an ESP8266 chip, you must have installed the ESP8266 drivers on your system already.
 6. You should be set!
-You can now go to the conduit interact view (https://conduit.suyash.io/#/interact) and type in your device name (that you chose in step 4) and `ledToggle` as the function and hit "Go!" to see your LED on your device turn on :).
+You can now go to the conduit interact view (https://conduit.suyash.io/#/interact) and type in your device name (that you chose in step 4) and `ledToggle` as the function and hit "Go!" to see your LED on your device toggle!
+Note that because we're using the built-in LED the on/off statuses are reversed (LED is on when D0 is low), but with your own LED things should be normal!
 7. There's a lot more to explore--you can publish persisted data to conduit (to be retrieved later via API) and build your own applications around conduit using the secure JSON web token based API.

 ### Sample Project